 We’re fortunate to live in a region graced by all four seasons, but with dropping temperatures comes many home-damaging hazards.
-With winter right around the corner, we encourage homeowners to take the time to protect their investment and prepare their homes for the approaching cold weather.
+With winter right around the corner, we encourage homeowners to take the time to protect their investment with these home winterization tips.

 Even if you’re not quite ready for winter, there are some simple steps you can take to make sure your home is.
 And most of them are no cost to you, other than a little bit of your time.

-Following these guidelines will help you (and your home) weather the winter season with ease:
+Following these home winterization guidelines will help you (and your home) weather the winter season with ease:

 Ensure Efficient Heating